Virgin Money upbeat on UK economy as consumer lending increases

 Virgin Money’s NIM - a key measure of a bank’s profitability - improved to 168 bps in the third quarter compared to 160 bps in the second, thanks to lower cost of funds due to improvements in deposit mix and repricing.

-Virgin Money's quarterly numbers come ahead of a flurry of updates from Britain's biggest banks, with Barclays (BARC.L), Lloyds (LLOY.L) and NatWest (NWG.L) all due to report half-year results this week.
+Virgin Money’s quarterly numbers come ahead of a flurry of updates from Britain’s biggest banks, with Barclays, Lloyds and NatWest all due to report half-year results this week.

 ($1 = 0.7253 pounds)